Alm1973/robot-vision-project/README.md

 ## System Architecture

-The system uses a **hybrid OpenCV + VLM pipeline**: OpenCV handles deterministic perception (HSV color masking → centroid tracking) and drives the arm directly while tracking is healthy; a locally-run VLM (Qwen2.5-VL:3B via Ollama) is only invoked for higher-level recovery reasoning when tracking is lost.
-See [`docs/project-database.md`](docs/project-database.md) for the full architecture decision record, servo calibration data, benchmarking results, and design rationale.
+It is implemented using a **hybrid OpenCV + VLM workflow**: OpenCV is responsible for deterministic perception (HSV masking + centroid tracking) as well as directly controlling the arm in case of healthy tracking, while a locally executed VLM (Qwen2.5-VL:3B from Ollama) is called upon for recovery reasoning if tracking fails

 ```
 OpenCV (perception)